christophermayfield/thesisprogress/dailythoughts.md

 #February 25th, 2019

 I don't know why, but I am having some onset anxiety.
 There is no reason to be.
 Maybe I just need to work on myself more.
 I'm going to try to add a calculus class today since I need that, but we will see what happens.
 I just heard that Karina is going to come over, so that is awesome.
 I didn't end up getting the calc class that I really wanted to in the end.

+#February 27th, 2019

+Nothing worked on today.
+I had a real crap show of a job yesterday.